 The Open Door is organized to serve people who live in 10 cities and towns in the the northeast corner of Essex County, MA.
 Gloucester, Rockport, Manchester-by-the-Sea, Essex, Ipswich, Rowley, Topsfield, Boxford, Hamilton and Wenham.

 The Open Door was awarded $500,000 payable over 10 years.

 The mission of The Open Door is to alleviate the impact of hunger in our community.

-To accomplish our mission we use practical strategies to connect people to good food, advocate on behalf of those in need, and engage others in the work of building food security.
+We use practical strategies to connect people to good food, to advocate on behalf of those in need, and to engage others in the work of building food security.

 The U.S. Department of Agriculture (USDA) prohibits discrimination in all its programs and activities on the basis of race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, familial/ parental status, income derived from a public assistance program, political beliefs, reprisal or retaliation for prior civil rights activity.
 (Not all prohibited bases apply to all programs.)

 Program information may be made available in languages other than English.
 Persons with disabilities who require alternative means of communication for program information (e.g., Braille, large print, audiotape, and American Sign Language) should contact the responsible Mission Area, agency, staff office, or USDA’s TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.